sandeep-kr-yadav/webhook-test-server/DEPLOYMENT.md

 The application supports these environment variables:

 - `PORT`: Server port (default: 8080)
-- Railway/Render/Fly.io will automatically set this
+- Most hosting platforms will automatically set this

 ## Monitoring